moughxyz/viberunner/ExampleApps/dotfile-editor/README.md

 - **Fallback**: Simple textarea-based editor if Monaco fails to load
 - **No CDN**: All resources are bundled locally, no external dependencies

-This approach ensures the frame works reliably in Vibeframe's sandboxed environment.
+This approach ensures the frame works reliably in Viberunner's sandboxed environment.

 ### Mock File System
 Since this runs in a browser environment, the editor uses a mock file system that: